 An HCM suite with open APIs would allow developers to create specific integrations connecting, for example, learning tools, or financial ops records, with the HCM system.
 Integration via open APIs can boost end-user engagement and product functionality, and save time and money during the integration process.
 In short, access to APIs helps to facilitate connections between systems, so that an API payroll system could interact with the rest of your organizational data.

 There is no one-size-fits-all solution to integration.
 In the HCM space, some organizations have a partner ecosystem, which is made up of specially selected partners whose services fulfill end-to-end HCM requirements.
-For example, a payroll solution may partner with a learning tool, and provide the necessary tools for integration between the two services.
+For example, an API payroll system may partner with a learning tool, and provide the necessary tools for integration between the two services.
 The benefit of a partner ecosystem is that the applications or software are already able to share data because integration builds are already in place.